Purplecannon/footnote/doc/WeeklyProgress.md

 - Add my stuff in the bug report and for github issue.
 - Integrated Annotation component with backend.
 - Adding mocking data to display annotation component even if the backend is not present.
-- Add my stuff in the bug report and for github issue.
-- Integrated Annotation component with backend.
-- Adding mocking data to display annotation component even if the backend is not present.

 ---

 ## Week 8

-## Assignment
+## Assignment: Beta Release and Demo Presentation

 #### Kirupa Gunaseelan

 - Updated the project page header (title), added video player using react-player, incorporated all controls (play, pause, scrubber, etc), added video upload functionality
 - Added function to pass project name and pid to backend #44
 - Used useParam to keep track of the pid (project id)
 - Created a handleTitleChange that updated the title after the user stopped typing for 1 second
 - Created an async function to pass the project title and project id to the backend
 - Fixed Sign Up button so it was consistent with the Log In button
 - Fixed alignment of the forgot password text

 #### Mia Huynh

+- Facilitated communications for the beta release push between the different subteams, organized additional team meeting
+- Implemented annotations backend, including:
+  - adding ANNOTATIONS table
+  - retrieve all annotations endpoint
+  - add an annotation endpoint
+  - edit an annotation endpoint
+  - delete an annotation endpoint
+- Revised frontend routes
+- Revised backend and a bit of frontend so that:
+  - the homepage actually shows a user's existing project
+  - clicking on each project from home page routes to the corresponding project page
+  - clicking on "create new project" button fetches a new project id from backend then routes to the corresponding project page
+- Revised GitHub Secrets and GitHub Actions for DigitalOcean Spaces connection
+- Improved documentation formatting and content based on TA's feedback (README, UserManual, DeveloperGuidelines)
+- Worked on presentation slides (intro, demo, reflection, q&a) and script
+- Added video element enhancement and clearing tables bug to GitHub Issues

 #### Catherine Jin